zoltan-nz/hadoop/nwen-406-zoltan-debre.md

 * The code using the `context` configuration object to pass command line param to the map task. `context.getConfiguration().getInt(ANON_ID, 0)`
 * The output from the `map` method is a list of key value pair, where key is the requested `id` and the value is our comma concatenated string in the requested format.
 * `TaskOneReducer` class's `reduce` function will get the above generated list.
 Because the `anonId` is the same, it will get all the connected result as the value iterator.
 With a simple `for` we concatenate it to a single csv file.

+**Testing**

+* There is a unit test for this class.
+I wrote down my finding in the last section of this report.

 ## PART 2 - TASK 2